zunjae/AnYme/CODE_OF_CONDUCT.md

 *   **Asking for Dark Mode**
 *   **Complaining (about something you find annoying) rather than providing meaningful feedback.**
 *   **Asking for the update button to be removed**
+*   **Breaking server rules in the Discord server.
+You can find them in #rules
 *   **Breaking channel-specific rules in the Discord server**
 *   Violence, threats of violence or violent language directed against another person.
 *   Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.